Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Add shredded green papaya and bruise lightly, turning and mixing with a spoon.
+Check this step before adding heat or liquid: Add shredded green papaya and bruise lightly, turning and mixing with a spoon.

 Timing check